-I meant to post this ages ago: I got my first Thinkpad – an old T430.
+I meant to post this ages ago: in early 2018 I got my first Thinkpad – an old T430.
 Very nice.

 I had been looking for my first Thinkpad; an upgrade off a slow Lenovo (non-Thinkpad) laptop, and I thought I might splash out on a new one.

 But then I discovered my sister had an ex-work T430 she didn’t want.
 Sold it to me for what she got it for: AUD $100.

 Specs: i5-3320M (2.6 GHz), 4 Gb RAM, 1600 x 900 display, SSD.
 With a dock (that I’m not sure I’ll ever use)

 Some scuffing on the case, but overall it’s in very nice condition.
 Not sure how old it is, but this model was first sold in 2012.